NishTheFish-dev/The-Farmer/README.md

 # The Farmer

-A Discord bot that lets you experience the wonders of farming.
+A Discord bot that lets you experience the wonders of farming!

 ## Features